ygs1629/Sentiment-Analysis-Spanish-lexicon-/README.md

 - **Data Processing**: Text cleaning, feature engineering, correlation analysis

 ---
 **Note**: HTML in Spanish; description here is in English for international visibility and portfolio presentation.
-The graphics shown are all own-elaborated.
+The graphics shown are all own-elaborated.This educational project extends a university assignment.
+The NLP techniques (learned at the university degree) and insights gained are broadly transferable to other text-based data applications.